When You Digitize, You Open Up A Portal To The Past By

 Just ask Melinda Krick, editor of The Paulding Progress: “I’ve used it several times already, and it’s truly amazing what you can find.
 I’ve searched some personal family history/genealogy items as well as information for work.
 It’s helpful that there’s different ways to narrow a search, such as choosing specific newspapers or choosing a particular decade.
 The matches by decade can be interesting because you can see the time frame where your search item has the most “hits.”
 So many times we’ve tried to research something, and it’s like trying to find a needle in a haystack unless you had a date to go by.
 This makes research so much easier and productive.
 I have the site bookmarked on my computer!”

-Our Digital Archives Strike The Perfect Balance Between Quality, Quantity, & Value:
+Striking A Balance Between Quality, Quantity, & Value

 Preserving our cultural heritage often falls to local communities and groups, with small staffs and even smaller budgets.
 Cities, counties and community organizations collect records, vital statistics and transactional data that, over the years, tell the story of an era.
 Previously this data was the purview of a few local historians and government types but, more and more, citizens are recognizing the importance of preserving historical documents for the long term and making them accessible to anyone, anywhere.